 FINANCIAL REGULATORY QUICK START GUIDE

 UK BENCHMARKS REGULATION

 OVERVIEW

 The UK "onshored" the EU Benchmarks Regulation (BMR) at the end of the Brexit transitional period on 31 December 2020.
 The EU BMR implemented and built upon the IOSCO Principles for Financial Benchmarks.
 Subject to transitional arrangements, from 1 January 2018 providers of in scope benchmarks have needed to be authorised or registered, and supervised users of benchmarks have been restricted as to the benchmarks they may use.

 INTERACTION WITH THE EU BMR

 The BMR was onshored in the UK with a UK-only scope.
-Consequently, the UK BMR only applies to the administration of, contribution of input
+Consequently, the UK BMR only applies to the administration of, contribution of input data to, and use of benchmarks in the

+Methodology and transparency

-data to, and use of benchmarks in the UK.
-EU benchmark administrators providing benchmarks in the UK are now subject to the third country regime under the UK BMR.
+UK.
+EEA benchmark administrators providing benchmarks in the UK are now subject to the third country regime under the UK BMR.
 Similarly, UK benchmark administrators are now treated as third country administrators under the EU BMR.

-The UK has made certain changes to the UK BMR, and so the regimes have already begun to diverge.
+Both sides have made or proposed certain changes to the BMR, and so the regimes have already begun to diverge.
+In particular, the EU is proposing to significantly reduce the scope of the EU BMR, and it is yet to be seen whether the UK will follow suit.

 WHICH BENCHMARKS?